Plegridy: 7 things you should know

 - Plegridy is usually started at a low dose (63 micrograms), and the dose titrated up to 94 micrograms after 14 days, and then to 125 micrograms (full dose) after another 14 days.

-- Plegridy pens should be stored in a refrigerator between 36°F and 46°F (2°C to 8°C).
+- Plegridy should be stored in a refrigerator between 36°F and 46°F (2°C to 8°C).
 If no refrigerator is available, they may be kept out of a refrigerator at room temperature (less than 77°F [25°C]) for up to 30 days; however, they should not be put back in a refrigerator after this time.
 Discard them instead.

-- Take your Plegridy pen out of the refrigerator and let it warm up naturally to room temperature for 30 minutes.
+- Take your Plegridy pen or syringe out of the refrigerator and let it warm up naturally to room temperature for 30 minutes.
 Do not put it in the microwave or use hot water to heat it.

 - Check how the injection fluid looks through the viewing window.
 It should be clear and colorless.
 Do not use it if it is cloudy or has particles floating in it.
 Air bubbles are normal and will not affect your dose.